tmaciej/tds-assignment/README.md

 ### Prerequisites

 Nodejs and NPM is required to install dependencies, run the application and tests.
 LTS version is recommended.

+### Environment

+As mentioned previously Currency Beacon API requires and API key to use.
+Please create an `.env.local` file in the root directory of the project, copy the contents of `.env.example` file and fill the `NEXT_PUBLIC_CURRENCY_BEACON_API_KEY` env variable with your own Currency Beacon API key.

 ### Installing dependencies